 Spend some time with your teams understanding your pricing situation and commercial challenges right now until they no longer pose a threat.
 Study them from various viewpoints and angles, and understand them on a deeper level.
 Rather than narrowing the scope of your final decision and options by rushing to hire a pricing team, remain receptive to the important problem – one tied to customer value, teams and commercial structures.

 Uncomfortable truths will surface.
 You may find silos and too many priorities.
 You may even be top heavy and conflict avoidant.
-But, you may be inspired to rip out business units, breakdown customer & product data and P&Ls, and integrate new pricing teams with existing teams in ways you have never done before.
+Also, you may be inspired to rip out business units, breakdown customer and product data, P&Ls and integrate new pricing teams with existing teams in ways you have never done before.

 How leading businesses build their commercial teams – good pricing manager job description